yannkindelberger/acmeair-driver/README.md

 ## Run the Workload using the JMeter GUI

 Running the jmeter command in the bin directory will bring up the JMeter GUI window (Figure 1).
-You can then open up the AcmeAir.jmx script file in to the JMeter GUI.
+You can then open up the [jmx](acmeair-jmeter/scripts/AcmeAir-microservices.jmx) script file in to the JMeter GUI.
 The parameters of the run are configurable from the JMeter GUI window.

 **Figure 1.**
 ![JMeter GUI, main screen](Documentation/images/AcmeAir-jmx_main.png)